genneko/website-source/content/playing-with-bsd/application/joplin-on-freebsd.md

 Because I'm not familiar with Electron at all, the following steps are just what I did to run the app and they might not be the right way.
 But I wrote them as a record anyway.

 1. Configure pkg to use the latest package set.

+    **2019-09-05**
+    **This step is no longer required. electron4 package has been available in "quarterly" for some time now.**

     This change is required because the default "quarterly" set didn't have devel/electron4 yet.
     It was achieved by creating an overriding repository configuration file FreeBSD.conf in /usr/local/etc/pkg/repos and recreating the repository catalog as follows.